izyak/icon-ibc/README.md

 make install
 ```

+After you run `make install` command, you can now use `rly` binary to interact with the relay

 ## Notes
-- The files nodes.sh contains guide to start and stop icon and archway images.
+- The files `nodes.sh` contains guide to start and stop icon and archway images.
 - This script deploys a mock-dapp on the IBC-Integrations repo.
 This can be replaced with your dapp as well.

 ## Usage
 Update `const.sh` as per your requirement.
 Ideally, you should be okay with changing the fields under `CHANGE` header.

+If you are not sure on how to load wallets required for deploying and running the relay and get funds on them, read [this](./docs/keys.md) guide.

 By default, this script uses archway node.
 The respective command to run neutron nodes is in `nodes.sh` file.
 Instead of running `make nodes`, you can run neutron and icon chains seaparately using `nodes.sh` script.